Garden-AI/garden/docs/user_guide/tutorial.md

 Garden 'Tutorial Garden' created with DOI: 10.23677/z2b3-3p02
 ```

-Make note of this DOI for later.
+Make note of this DOI for later, so when we publish the entrypoint we can add it directly to this Garden.
+You can also link the entrypoint after it's been published.

+If you created your garden using the website, you can find the DOI by viewing your profile and clicking "My Gardens".

 !!! info

     You can also use `garden-ai garden list` to list all of your gardens and see their DOIs.

 ### Step 2: Start a Notebook in an Isolated Environment